Do you know what a domestic violence advocate is and what they do? Many women do, but most men are blissfully ignorant unless directly impacted by it.

 What Is the Role of A Domestic Violence Advocate?

 Domestic violence advocates provide support for victims of domestic violence.
 Their responsibilities include crisis intervention, safety planning, needs evaluations, and, in many cases, short-term counseling.
 They will also provide information or referrals for domestic abuse shelters, restraining orders, and other forms of support.
 Furthermore, tasks may include advocating for and accompanying the survivor in interactions with law police and medical providers.
-Finally, domestic violence advocates may also participate in educational, training, and outreach efforts in the community.
+Finally, domestic violence advocates may also participate in community educational, training, and outreach efforts.
 (Source –Zip Recruiter)

 Why are they necessary?